dhoer/chef-safari/README.md

 Include the safari as a dependency to make library method available.

-Library method `safari_version` is provided to retrieve CFBundleShortVersionString by default:
+The `safari_version` retrieves CFBundleShortVersionString by default:

 ```ruby
 version = safari_version # => 8.0.4
 ```

-You can return other version types by passing its name (e.g. BuildVersion, CFBundleVersion, ProjectName or SourceVersion)
+You can return other version types by passing the name (e.g. BuildVersion, CFBundleVersion, ProjectName or SourceVersion)

 ```ruby